-- 140. Project shall comply with the 2016 California Building Standards Code (Title 24, California Code of Regulations) and other adopted City Ordinances which include the following:
+- 144. Project shall comply with the 2016 California Building Standards Code (Title 24, California Code of Regulations) and other adopted City Ordinances which include the following:

 - a.
 CA Building Code

 - b.
 CA Plumbing Code

 - c.
 CA Mechanical Code

 - d.
 CA Electrical Code

 - e.
 CA Fire Code

 - f.
 CA Green Building Standards Code

 - g.
 CA Energy Code

-- 141. As applicable, automatic fire sprinkler systems shall be installed in all new construction as per Chapter 9 of the California Building code and per City Ordinance.
+- 145. As applicable, automatic fire sprinkler systems shall be installed in all new construction as per Chapter 9 of the California Building code and per City Ordinance.
 Design and type of system shall be based upon the requirements of the California Building Code, the California Fire Code and the requirements of the Fire Department.

-- 142. The requirements of the Department of Environmental Health Services and the Air Quality Management District shall be satisfied prior to the issuance of any permit if hazardous materials are stored and/or used.

-- 143. Any temporary building, trailer, commercial coach, etc. installed and/or used in connection with a construction project shall obtain a Temporary Use Permit and comply with the City of Desert Hot Springs requirements.

-- 144. All perimeter/boundary walls shall be designed and constructed so that the outer/exterior face of the wall is as close as possible to the property line.
+- 146. The requirements of the Department of Environmental Health Services and the Air Quality Management District shall be satisfied prior to the issuance of any permit if hazardous materials are stored and/or used. - 147.
+Any temporary building, trailer, commercial coach, etc. installed and/or used in connection with a construction project shall obtain a Temporary Use Permit and comply with the City of Desert Hot Springs requirements. - 148.
+All perimeter/boundary walls shall be designed and constructed so that the outer/exterior face of the wall is as close as possible to the property line.
 In any case, the outer/exterior face of the wall shall be within two (2) inches of the property line.
-Distances greater than two (2) inches may be approved prior to construction by the Building Official on a case-by-case basis for extenuating circumstances. - 145.
-All property lines, easement lines, etc. shall be located and/or relocated in such a manner as to not cause any existing structure to become non-conforming with the requirements of the latest adopted edition of the Building Code, or any other applicable law, ordinance, or code. - 146.
-The Tract or Parcel map shall record prior to the issuance of any permits.
+Distances greater than two (2) inches may be approved prior to construction by the Building Official on a case-by-case basis for extenuating circumstances. - 149.
+All property lines, easement lines, etc. shall be located and/or relocated in such a manner as to not cause any existing structure to become non-conforming with the requirements of the latest adopted edition of the Building Code, or any other applicable law, ordinance, or code. - 150.
+The Tract or Parcel map shall record prior to Certificate of Occupancy.
+Temporary Certificates of Occupancy may be allowed prior to recordation of map if the final map is substantially complete with requirements for recordation and phased improvements, and subject to approval by the Community Development Director..